miguel-angel-monjas/master-thesis/doc/h2o-setup.md

 $SPARK_HOME/sbin/stop-all.sh
 ```

-For your convenience, you can create a script (`restart_all.sh` for instance) to restart the cluster:
+For the operation convenience, a script (`restart_all.sh`) is available at `/home/<working user id>` to restart the cluster.
+Its content can be seen below:
 ```bash
 #!/bin/sh